privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ### Server productionisation documents

-All documents related to server productionisation are available [here][58]
+All documents related to server productionisation are available [here][58].

 ### Browser - Bidding and Auction services integration

 Refer to the [browser API][54] for Bidding and Auction services integration.

+*Note: For the web platform, request / response payload will be [Concise Binary Object Representation (CBOR)][122] encoded.
+Refer to the [data format][132] section for more details.*

 ### Android - Bidding and Auction services Integration

 Refer to the high level [Android's integration][99] document.

+*Note: For Android, request / response payload will be binary protobuf.
+Refer to the [data format][132] section for more details.*

-## Open Source Repository
+## Open source repository

 Bidding and Auction [services code and configurations](#service-code-and-framework) are open sourced in [Github repo][59].